acdevlin/long-running-sagas/webhooks/README.md

 It is an implementation of the concepts mentioned
 [in this blog post from our CTO, Viren Baraiya](https://orkes.io/blog/late-bound-sagas-why-your-agent-is-not-an-llm-in-a-loop#what-it-looks-like-in-motion).

+If you ever need additional guidance on an exercise, check out the "solutions" branch of this repository.

 ## Preparation

 You will need to update the contents of `../settings.py` then confirm both